-Each year we bring our entire team together for a day of giving, team building, and celebrating!
-In February, over 100 team members, spouses, and significant others gathered in Charlotte and devoted 300+ hours to helping The Relatives, Baby Bundles, and Second Harvest Food Bank.
+Each year, we bring our entire team together for a day of giving, team building, and celebrating!
+Over 100 team members, spouses, and significant others gathered in Charlotte and devoted 300+ hours to helping causes including The Relatives, Baby Bundles, and Second Harvest Food Bank.
 These hours together are some of the most memorable and meaningful time we spend as a company.

 “My grandmother, mother and all three sisters had breast cancer.
 Susan G. Komen is important to us, not only for what they did for my sister when she was unemployed, but also for what they do in our community.
 We honor my sister Anita, who lost her battle in 2017, by participating in the race each year.
 It’s terrible to think that women die because they can’t afford testing or mammograms.”